Aditya Nagpal

-Not sure between EOR and own entity setup?
+Unsure about employer of record vs own entity for your business?
 Our team can help you choose.

 Discover how Wisemonk creates impactful and reliable content.

 Looking to expand globally but weighing whether to use an Employer of Record or set up your own legal entity?
+For US companies hiring across borders, this is one of the most consequential decisions you will make in your international expansion.
 The answer depends on three things: how fast you need to move, how large your team will grow, and how much compliance risk you are willing to own.

 An EOR gets you hiring in days with no upfront entity setup costs.
 Your own entity gives you full operational control but takes months to establish and carries ongoing compliance responsibility.